karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 ### Dynamic Mind Shift ###
 It's common for developers to think of dynamic languages and dynamic typing as synonyms.
 It's true that most (though not all) dynamic languages are dynamically typed.
 The fact though is that dynamic languages execute many things at runtime, which static languages do at compile time.
 The implication is that, within a dynamic runtime, developers have greater capabilities at runtime than their static counterparts.

 At first such power might seem to be of limited use.
 After all, how often do you need to change your code at runtime?
 It seems though, like we often think a feature isn't useful until we have access to it.
 Consider the features which have been added to C#, before they existed, you possibly didn't even know they could exist.
 Eventually these additions reshaped how you coded: generics, anonymous methods, LINQ.
-A dynamic runtime is the same: the impact is difficult to grasp as long as the way you think is constrained by your experience with static languages.
+A dynamic runtime is the same, the impact is difficult to grasp as long as the way you think is constrained by your experience with static languages.
 Reflection isn't an integral part of your work because it's both limited and cumbersome; yet make it powerful and simple and it might be a tool you leverage on a daily basis.
 (To be honest, comparing dynamic languages with reflection is hugely unjust to dynamic languages, we're just trying to draw some initial parallels.)

 What does this have to do with Inversion of Control?
 The flexible nature of dynamic languages means that IoC is built directly into most dynamic languages.
 There's no need to inject parameters or use a framework, simply leverage the language's capabilities.
 Let's look at an example: